 Gloxinia embellishes our homes thanks to its magnificent blooming.

-Information and key Gloxinia facts
+Key Gloxinia facts

 Name – Sinningia speciosa